kilfour/QuickMGenerate/README.md

 If we were to select the lines instead of the order, `ToArray` would not be necessary.
-Although sometimes confusing, this is by design.
-Because when calling `ToArray` the left hand lines variable is fixed.
-I.e., if we were to use it again somewhere further down the generation chain it would be the same 20 orderlines.
-Sometimes this is what you want, sometimes not, hence the choice is left open.

 Relations defined by constructor injection can be generated using the `One<T>(Func<T> constructor)` overload.
 E.g. :